When was the last time you gave your liver a moment’s thought?

 - sleep issues (especially waking at around 3am)

-A liver under excess pressure may also result in hormone imbalances which can then lead to further symptoms such as poor libido, PMS, menstrual irregularities and problems with thyroid function for example.
+A liver under excess pressure may also result in hormone imbalances which can then lead to further symptoms.
+These include poor libido, PMS, menstrual irregularities and thyroid problems.

-A liver that is struggling to perform its duties because of inadequate nutrients in the diet or simply because it can’t cope with the amount of work required of it, may resort to prioritising its duties.
-In this case, removal of some toxins from the body gets pushed down the list and those toxins will circulate in the blood stream or be stored in the body, until such time as the liver has the capacity to deal with them.
-(Often these toxins are stored in fat cells and consequently sometimes difficulty losing weight can be exacerbated by poor liver function because the body needs that fat to safeguard you from toxins).
+A liver that is struggling to perform its duties because of inadequate nutrients or simply because it can’t cope with the workload, must prioritise its duties.
+In this case, the removal of some toxins from the body gets pushed down the list.
+Those toxins will circulate in the bloodstream or be stored in the body, until such time as the liver has the capacity to deal with them.
+(Often these toxins are stored in fat cells and consequently, difficulty losing weight can be exacerbated by poor liver function.
+The body needs that fat to safeguard you from toxins).

-So, when was the last time you gave your liver a second thought and showed it a bit of love?
-If you suffer from any of the above signs and symptoms, perhaps it’s time you did.
+When was the last time you gave your liver a second thought.
+If you suffer from any of the above isses, perhaps it’s time you did.

-A healthy and optimally functioning liver is crucial for your health and vitality so it makes sense to ensure your liver is working efficiently to cope with the daily demands placed on it.
+A healthy and optimally functioning liver is crucial for your health and vitality so it makes sense to ensure it is working efficiently to cope with the daily demands placed on it.

 How do I assess the health of your liver?